Barry Louis Larkin

 Larkin is the older brother of Stephen Larkin.
 On September 27, 1998, the Reds started an infield of Aaron Boone, Bret Boone, Stephen Larkin, and Barry Larkin, marking the first time in history that two sets of siblings made up an infield.
 Other brothers are Mike Larkin, who played football at Notre Dame, and Byron Larkin, all-time leading scorer in Xavier University basketball history.

 Post-baseball, Larkin and Joe Logan have become "sports diplomacy envoys" working with the State Department in various foreign countries.
 In 2012, he was named manager of the Brazilian national team for the 2013 World Baseball Classic Qualifiers.
+He guided the team past Panama, Colombia and Nicaragua in the qualifier, all teams with stronger baseball histories.
+He managed Brazil in the 2013 World Baseball Classic as well, then in the 2017 World Baseball Classic Qualifiers, where they failed to maintain their spot in the Classic.

 - 1986 MVP American Association Denver Zephyrs